vuoanh/AtomEnvironment/README.md

 # AtomEnvironment
 Implementation of atom and molecule environments for BCL.
-For the detail of the implementation, please refer my research proposal.
+For the detail of the implementation, please refer to my research proposal.